JamesWPritchett/nuvalenceaddressbook/README.md

 To Run Unit tests, run `ng test`.
 Tests are written in Jasmine with the Karma runner

-To Run End to End Tests, run `ng e2e`.
+To build the docker container, run `docker build --pull --rm -f "DockerFile" -t nuvalenceaddressbook:latest "."`

+To Run the new docker container, run `docker run --rm -it -p 8080:80 nuvalenceaddressbook:latest`

 ## Project Summary